LiamFallon213/DnD/Future Plot/The 5 Heros.md

 [[Thran Avaernus]] is trapped deep in the underdark, in an arcane prison able to hold gods.
 Kept there for eternity.

-[[Pan Korr]] was petrified and pla
+[[Pan Korr]] was imprisoned on the Shadowfell, she lies at the heart of darkness, where no light can exist.
+No plants can survive.
+A dome of powerful arcane darkness a hundred miles across.
+Created by Wish.

 [[Sadami]] was one of the more powerful ones, her and [[Julius Franklin]] fought long and hard in the deserted areas of the world.
-Eventully Julius won out and used a Wish to trap her inside the reflections.
+Eventually Julius won out and used a Wish to trap her inside the reflections.
 She can travel between them, but can't escape, or effect the world on a large scale.

 She has a small religious following, worshiping her as The Lady of the Mirrors.